Four steps to prevent cervical cancer

 Postdoctoral Psychology Fellowship

 UHS Mental Health Services postdoctoral training program provides a comprehensive experience within a practitioner-scholar model of training to facilitate each postdocs’ development as an independent professional psychologist.
-Our unique program offers generalist training with traditional college mental health service delivery experiences, as well as advanced training in one of several clinical specialty areas (behavioral health/wellness, group counseling and program development, campus-based services, assessment, and supervision and training).
+Our unique program offers generalist training with traditional college mental health service delivery experiences, as well as advanced training in one of several clinical specialty emphasis areas (behavioral health, group counseling and program development, campus-based services, assessment, and supervision and training).
 Program flexibility allows postdocs to individualize their experiences and integrate these experiences with past training to solidify their professional identities as psychologists.

 UHS provides an integrated model of medical and counseling care, as well as wellness services and prevention programs aimed to create a healthy campus climate.
-Services provided at MHS include crisis intervention, behavioral health/wellness, psychiatry, multiculturally-competent individual and group counseling, assessment, stress management, yoga, meditation, and healthy eating services.
+Services provided at MHS include crisis intervention, behavioral health, psychiatry, multiculturally-competent individual and group counseling, assessment, stress management, yoga, meditation, and healthy eating services.
 Postdocs provide 24 hours/week of service delivery, including behavioral health, outreach/consultation/liaison to a campus program, and group counseling.